-1Source: Morningstar as of September 30, 2024.
-2Gross annualized returns statistics provided for the 10-year period ending September 30, 2024.
+1Source: Morningstar as of March 31, 2025.
+2Gross annualized returns statistics provided for the 10-year period ending March 31, 2025.
 Past performance does not guarantee future results.
-Performance returns assume the reinvestment of dividends and
+Performance returns assume the reinvestment of dividends and other earnings.

 In Exhibit 2, we've presented 10 years of data comparing the risk/return profiles of these three capital preservation options.
 It is evident that investment risk of stable value, as measured by standard deviation, has been comparable to money market funds with performance that has been higher over time.
 Stable value funds have also provided greater returns than short term bond funds over this time period and with a lower standard deviation of returns.